bolyche/bolyche.github.io/_posts/2023-09-26-Database-groupings.md

 image: assets/images/dbs.jpg
 ---

-There are different ways to classify or group databases together, for example:
+There are different ways to classify or group databases together.
+Some of the common ways include

 <style>
 table, th, td {
-   border: 2px solid white;
+   border: 1px solid #ffffff5e;
-   background-color: #a5a5a5a8;
+   background-color: #a5a5a51f;
+   padding: 10px
 }
 </style>